onyx-platform/onyx/doc/user-guide/flow-conditions.md

 The basic idea is that every entry in the Flow Conditions data structure denotes a relationship between a task and its downstream tasks. `:flow/from` indicates the task that the segment is leaving, and `:flow/to` indicates the tasks that the segment should be sent to if the predicate evaluates to true.
 The predicate is denoted by `:flow/predicate`, which is a keyword or sequence of keywords that are resolved to a function.
 Later in this section, we'll cover how exactly the predicate function is constructed.

 There is *one* flow conditions data structure per job - that is, there is one vector of maps.
 The order that you specify the flow conditions in matters.
 More on that later in this section.

-Flow Conditions are entirely optional!
-Omitting them leads to the default behavior, which sends a segment to all immediate downstream tasks.

 ### Predicate Function Signatures